netrisai/docs/sandbox/Sandbox9/sandbox-info.rst

 Upstream ISP
 ============
 This sandbox provides an upstream ISP service with real-world Internet routing.
-There is one pre-configured example NET-->E-BGP service, which is advertising the public IP subnet to the upstream ISP Iris.
+There is one pre-configured example under NET-->E-BGP service, which is advertising the public IP subnet to the upstream ISP IRIS.

 ISP settings:

 .. code-block:: shell-session

- Customer subnet: 50.117.59.192/28

  (pre-configured example)
+ Name: iris-isp1-example
+ Neighbor AS: 100
  Vlan: 701
  IP customer: 50.117.59.114/30
  IP Iris: 50.117.59.113/30

+ Neighbor AS: 100
  Vlan: 702
  IP customer:  50.117.59.118/30
  IP Iris: 50.117.59.117/30